Srireddy88/flask-user-form/README.md

 ## Overview
 This project is a **simple Flask web application** with a form to submit user information and a SQLite database to store entries.
 It demonstrates **CI/CD deployment** to **AWS EC2** using **GitHub Actions**.

-**Resume Bullet:**
-> Implemented CI/CD pipeline with GitHub Actions and AWS EC2, reducing deployment time from minutes to seconds.

 ---

 ## Features